Victoria and Albert Museum: Textiles

 The tapestry collection includes a fragment of the Cloth of St Gereon, the oldest known surviving European tapestry.
 A highlight of the collection is the four Devonshire Hunting Tapestries, very rare 15th-century tapestries, woven in the Netherlands, depicting the hunting of various animals; not just their age but their size make these unique.
 Both of the major English centres of tapestry weaving of the 16th and 17th centuries respectively, Sheldon & Mortlake are represented in the collection by several examples.
 Also included are tapestries from John Vanderbank's workshop which was the leading English tapestry manufactory in the late 17th century and early 18th century.
-Some of the finest tapestries are examples from the Gobelins workshop, including a set of 'Jason and the Argonauts' dating from the 1750s.
+Some of the finest tapestries are examples from the Gobelins Manufactory, including a set of 'Jason and the Argonauts' dating from the 1750s.
 Other continental centres of tapestry weaving with work in the collection include Brussels, Tournai, Beauvais, Strasbourg and Florence.

-One of the earliest surviving examples of European quilting, the late 14th-century Sicilian Tristan Quilt, is also held by the collection.
-The collection has numerous examples of various types of textiles designed by William Morris, including, embroidery, woven fabrics, tapestries (including The Forest tapestry of 1887), rugs and carpets, as well as pattern books and paper designs.
-The art deco period is covered by rugs and fabrics designed by Marion Dorn.
-From the same period there is a rug designed by Serge Chermayeff.
+One of the earliest surviving examples of European quilting, the late 14th-century Sicilian Tristan Quilt, is also in the collection which also includes examples of various textiles designed by William Morris, including, embroidery, woven fabrics, tapestries (including The Forest tapestry of 1887), rugs and carpets, as well as pattern books and paper designs.
+The art deco period is covered by rugs and fabrics designed by Marion Dorn and a rug designed by Serge Chermayeff.

 The collection also includes the Oxburgh Hangings, which were made by Mary, Queen of Scots and Bess of Hardwick.
-However, the Oxburgh Hangings are on permanent long-term loan at Oxburgh Hall.
+The Oxburgh Hangings are on permanent long-term loan at Oxburgh Hall.